Resourcesarrow_forwardBlogarrow_forwardFinancing

 Cons

-SBA working capital vs. term loans
+SBA working capital vs. SBA term loans

 Feature

-Draw as needed up to limit
+Draw funds as needed

 Lump sum upfront